devolo/adaptavist/README.md

 ## Installation

-To install adaptavist, you can use (one of) the following command(s):
+To install adaptavist, you can use the following command(s):

 ```bash
 python -m pip install adaptavist